 Film PR man Matthew Field wrote The Making of The Italian Job (2001), Michael Caine – You’re A Big Man (2003) and co-wrote Blade Runners, Deer Hunters and Blowing The Bloody Doors Off (2008) with producer Michael Deeley.
 Ajay Chowdhury is a media lawyer and producer with an extensive understanding of movie finance, production contexts, rights, contracts and the realities of getting stuff made.
-Together they have crafted this weighty labour of love “based on over 120 primary interviews” and countless more articles, publications, websites, radio and television shows.
-Oh – just as Chowdhury and Field mourn how an eleventh hour contribution from Sean Connery just came too late to be included this time round (blame the Bahamian mail service), former 007 George Lazenby provides the opening overture with his Foreword.
-For once, Connery is the other fellow.
+Together they originally crafted and have now updated this weighty 2015 labour of love “based on over 120 primary interviews” and countless more articles, publications, websites, radio and television shows.
+Oh – just as Chowdhury and Field mourn how an eleventh hour contribution from Sean Connery just came too late to be included first time round (blame the Bahamian mail service), but former 007 George Lazenby provided the opening overture to the 2015 edition with his Foreword and more interviews and insight has now been added since 2015.

 Broken into chronological chapters surrounding each film and using pertinent title song lyrics to suggest the essence of every 007 movie, these instalments not only sound like Ian Fleming titles, they also pay coy tribute to the relevant production context up for discussion.
 ‘I Must Return’ from Bond’s second movie From Russia With Love says it all and ‘From The Shadows As A Child’ for GoldenEye perfectly pitches how this was the film which producer Barbara Broccoli particularly came wholeheartedly into her own as co-producer (though, as Hero, rightfully underscores – she was always involved).